 Although there was no difference between the two groups in terms of activity level, body mass, height, BMI, fat mass, physical function, or food intake, the group that ate larger amounts earlier in the day had greater skeletal muscle mass growth and grip strength were significantly greater than those of the other control group.

-This happens because when we ingest protein closer to dinner time the metabolic expenditure that we will have until the rest period is much lower.
+This happens because when we ingest these macro-nutrients closer to dinner time the metabolic expenditure that we will have until the rest period is much lower.
 Protein synthesis takes place, but since there is not as much energy expenditure, this energy is stored in the form of fat.

-Therefore, it is preferable to ingest larger quantities of protein foods at breakfast than at dinner.
+Therefore, it is preferable to ingest larger quantities of protein foods at breakfast or lunch time than at dinner.

 Find out here which Nolita breakfast products have the highest protein level.